 Before you start to write a new protocol, read through this guidance document: Developing, amending and adhering to research protocols.
 This provides information on why you need a protocol, what information needs to be included and where to seek information and help.

-There are three protocol templates available.
-Keep checking back here for the release of two new templates: 'observational' and 'audit'.
-If you are unsure which template is best for your study please email email@example.com
+There are four protocol templates available.
+If you are unsure which template is best for your study please email firstname.lastname@example.org

 - Drug/device clinical trial annotated template WORD (last updated 11 June 2015)